n-hop/oasis/docs/get-started.md

 ### Build docker image

- When using `--containernet=default`, build the Docker image with the following commands:
+ When using `--containernet=official`, build the Docker image with the following commands:

 ```bash
 cd src/config/containernet-docker-official && docker build -t containernet:latest .